abdularif0705/Password-Cracker/README.md

 ```
 It also prints out the first 15 attempts to reverse-hash including both the MD5 value and PIN that it was testing.It also prints out the elapsed time for your computation.
 This code works for all hash_pins.

 Given this data, I found all the pins except for the third email.
-This is because the hash_pin was not a real has_pin but rather gibberish.
+This is because the hash_pin was not for a 4-digit PIN but rather for a password.
+I found out after reversing the hash code on [CrackStation](https://crackstation.net/) that it stood for arm4ever.
 | email	           | pin | hash_pin                      |
 |------------------|-----|-------------------------------|
 |csev@umich.edu	   |???? |0bd65e799153554726820ca639514029|